NewcastleRSE/BayesNetty/docs/_build/html/_sources/plot-network.rst.txt

     #input the example network in format 1
     -input-network
-    -input-network-name networkLike
-    -input-network-score loglike
     -input-network-file example-network-format1.dat

-    #input the example network in format 1
+    #output files to plot the network
-    -input-network
-    -input-network-name networkBIC
-    -input-network-score BIC
-    -input-network-file example-network-format1.dat

-    #calculate the network of the network with BIC
-    -calc-network-score

-    #calculate the network of the network with log likelihood
-    -calc-network-score
-    -calc-network-score-network-name networkLike
+    -output-network
+    -output-network-igraph-file-prefix exampleGraph

-This can be executed as usual
+This parameter file, `paras-plot-network.txt`, can be found in `example.zip <https://github.com/NewcastleRSE/BayesNetty/raw/refs/heads/main/docs/resources/example.zip>`_ and can be used as follows:

 .. code-block:: none

-    ./bayesnetty paras-calc-score.txt
+    ./bayesnetty paras-plot-network.txt

-and will output something as follows
+Which should produce output that looks like something as follows:

 .. code-block:: none

     BayesNetty: Bayesian Network software, v1.00
     --------------------------------------------------
     Copyright 2015-present Richard Howey, GNU General Public License, v3 Institute of Genetic Medicine, Newcastle University

-    Random seed: 1551700452
+    Random seed: 1551716944
     --------------------------------------------------
     Task name: Task-1
     Loading data